Madonna as a gay icon: Background

+Discussions

+Aside from Madonna, there were others advocating queer awareness, yet her mainstream influence and achievements for the community drew significant international perspectives recognizing cultural consequences in favor of the community, frequently described as a better entry into the "mainstream".
+For instance, Mark Watts commented "she has done a lot to bring gay culture into the mass media".
+On the point, Darren Scott from The Independent felt and commented in 2018: "Her relentless insistence on treating us like the equals that we actually are meant that gay culture became part of the mainstream".
+Musto believes she helped brought gay audiences to "center stage", along with others like Cyndi Lauper.
+British writer Matthew Todd, in 2020, recalled her celebrity status, saying she "brought gay culture directly into the living rooms of the public", having "men dance together in her tours ... all the time speaking about homophobia in interviews".

-Editors of Sontag and the Camp Aesthetic (2017), commented "in many ways, Madonna contributed to making gay mainstream" and "part of this contribution was her colonization of queer male, non-white subculture to the benefit of modern queer".
-For Constantine Chatzipapatheodoridis, she has been contributed in the socio-artistic evolution of queer culture worldwide.
-Craig Takeuchi from The Georgia Straight attributes to Madonna's period of her Truth or Dare film along with the Blond Ambition Tour for "brought gay culture to the mainstream".
-British writer Matt Cain attributed her for bringing gay culture into the mainstream as well.
-Writing for 20 minutos in 2019, José Casesmeiro gave Madonna a "fundamental" role to normalize the collective.
-Alex Hopper of American Songwriter as do others, explained that Madonna contributed to bringing ballroom culture and voguing into mainstream pop culture.
+Editors of Sontag and the Camp Aesthetic (2017), also agree that "in many ways, Madonna contributed to making gay mainstream" and "part of this contribution was her colonization of queer male, non-white subculture to the benefit of modern queer".
+Craig Takeuchi from The Georgia Straight also attributes her 1990's tour and Truth or Dare for "brought gay culture to the mainstream".
+Another observer, British writer Matt Cain attributed her for bringing gay culture into the mainstream as well.
+Writing for 20 minutos in 2019, José Casesmeiro gave also her a "fundamental" role to "normalize" the collective.
+Greek scholar Constantine Chatzipapatheodoridis, also argued she has been contributed in the socio-artistic evolution of queer culture worldwide, while Alex Hopper of American Songwriter as do others, explained that Madonna contributed to bringing ballroom culture and voguing into mainstream pop culture.

-C. E. Crimmins in How the homosexuals saved civilization (2004), called Madonna a "pioneer" explaining that in the 1980s and 1990s, she was "the first homosexual icon to interact with her audience sexually (well, unless you count Judy Garland's marriages to gay men)".
-In this area, Gina Vivinetto from The Advocate held in 2015, that since the 1980s "Madonna has been giving visibility to LGBT eroticism".
-Darren Scott goes further saying Madonna changed the way people perceived gay sex.
+C. E. Crimmins in How The Homosexuals Saved Civilization (2004), called Madonna a "pioneer" explaining and considering her in the 1980s and 1990s as "the first homosexual icon to interact with her audience sexually (well, unless you count Judy Garland's marriages to gay men)".
+In similar connotations, John Leland explored for Newsweek in 1992, how Madonna incorporated mainstream homosexual sex, and Gina Vivinetto from The Advocate held in 2015, that since the 1980s "Madonna has been giving visibility to LGBT eroticism".
+Scott felt she helped change the way many people perceived gay sex.